 Your love enhanced me rather than diminished me; it radiated rather than obscured me; grabbed me close rather than pushed me away.

 I had already done most of my mourning, so I was free to love you from a better place.
-But your love and acceptance energized and catalyzed me in a way I deemed impossible – at least for me.
+But your love and acceptance energized and catalyzed me in a way I deemed impossible (at least for me).

 I don’t think I laughed that much in all of the preceding years combined.

 You let me be all of the things I needed to be when I needed to be them.